node-prime/node-9/README.md

 ### Testnet

 node-9 is running well on testnet.
 Decker has kindly put up a bounty for the most total notarizations at the end of this week, finishing on Sunday, 21 April.
 That will be the next target.
 It will be a difficult goal to reach with 2 strong candidates out in front.
-A week is a long time though and muchh can happen :)
+A week is a long time though and much can happen :)

 ![Decker's Bounty](https://raw.githubusercontent.com/node-prime/node-9/master/Deckers_bounty.png)